neumino/neumino.github.io/movies.md

-### Dark Web: Cicada 3301
+### Boogie
-*Released on 2021-03-12, vote average 6.8*
+*Released on 2021-03-05, vote average 6.8*

-Genius hacker Connor discovers Cicada 3301, an online treasure hunt that could be a recruiting tool for a secret society.
-Soon Conner, art-expert friend Avi, and secretive librarian Gwen are dashing from graffiti sites to ancient libraries to uncover real-world clues.
-But they must outrun aggressive NSA agents, also hot on the trail of Cicada, who want the glory for themselves.
+Alfred “Boogie” Chin is a basketball phenom living in Queens, New York, who dreams of one day playing in the NBA.
+While his parents pressure him to focus on earning a scholarship to an elite college, Boogie must find a way to navigate a new girlfriend, high school, on-court rivals and the burden of expectation.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/PhTViyWswUU?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/xEpSdb_f1pE?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>